Risk Assessment Template: Assessment Best Practices

 Risk assessments are plagued by subjectivity which means they simply cannot be relied upon to meet their objective.
 Subjectivity prevents the assessments from being used across business silos and makes verification by audit or compliance review impossible.

 Common standards and assumptions makes information collected across the organization objective, quantifiable and comparable, enabling better analysis, issue resolution and issue escalation when necessary.
-LogicManager is populated with a risk assessment template framework with best practice attributes, which is also configurable for your organization.
+LogicManager is populated with a risk assessment template framework with best practices, which is also configurable for your organization.

 - Uniform numerical scale – LogicManager’s scoring is based on a scale from 1 to 10, with 10 having the most unfavorable consequences to the organization, and is split into 5 buckets to provide a high and low of each bucket.
 (1-2, 3-4, 5-6, etc).
 Using a 10 scale makes the math easy and having only 5 buckets gives folks doing assessments flexibility to select the high or low of the 5 buckets.

 - Objective evaluation criteria – Often, one person’s 9 is another person’s 7.
-LogicManager provides a clear definition on what each of the 5 buckets are in unambiguous terms.
-There are multiple ways of expressing severity, both qualitative and quantitative, such as financial, legal, strategic, etc. Any qualitative criterion can be given a score to become quantitative and comparable across the enterprise.
+LogicManager’s risk analysis template provides a clear definition on what each of the 5 buckets are in unambiguous terms.
+There are multiple ways of expressing severity, both qualitatively and quantitatively, such as financial, legal, strategic, etc. Any qualitative criterion can be given a score to become quantitative and comparable across the enterprise.
 All standards can be compared, including laws, regulations and corporate policies and procedures, with current practices.

 - Calibrated assessment criteria – A variety of risk assessment criteria is used within LogicManager and all are on a 1-10 scale and calibrated, meaning that the description of a 7, even if described differently in different assessment criteria has the same meaning of severity.
 This allows the aggregation of risk assessments to provide a holistic view of risk.

-- Holistic, accurate erm reports – You can analyze, report, and make decisions taking into consideration every relationship related to the resource.
-LogicManager enables organizations to get an Overall Risk Score for each resource, which pulls subject matter expertise across the organization to come up with one aggregated number for that resource.
+- Holistic, accurate ERM reports – You can analyze, report, and make decisions taking into consideration every relationship related to the resource.
+LogicManager’s business risk assessment template enables organizations to get an Overall Risk Score for each resource, which pulls subject matter expertise across the organization to come up with one aggregated number for that resource.
 All the complexity related to a resource, like a vendor, is simplified, but supported by a detailed trail of the objective risk assessments for all other things related to the resource, such as the business process, financial elements, physical assets, applications, data, and people.

 - Tasks & workflow – In LogicManager, for each resource element, you can send out emailed task notifications for scoring risk assessments or review, attach documents such as contracts, start approval workflows, collect customized data fields, see scores historically and much more.

 The result is a single overall summary score for each business process that combines the individual scores for each resources and financial item associated with that process and the process score itself.
-With this information, you can prioritize and focus your ERM efforts.
+With this information, as laid out by our risk assessment report template, you can prioritize and focus your ERM efforts.